async-rs/async-std/docs/src/patterns/accept-loop.md

    `log` crate or any other in your app this should go to the log.
 2. Stream yields sockets without `Result` wrapper after `handle_errors` because all errors are already handled.
+3. Together with the error we print a hint, which explains some errors for end users.
+For example, it recommends increasing open file limit and gives a link.

 [`async-listen`]: https://crates.io/crates/async-listen/